sleepygarden/pomodoro/README.md

 ### Description

-A timer for pair programming.
+A fun command-line timer for pair programming.

 ### How to run it